Search a title or topic

 Weekly+

 Welcome to the Next Take Podcast—your go-to spot for real conversations about music, art, social issues, pop culture, politics, the economy, and so much more!
-Hosted by Mikel and Tanyka, each episode brings fresh takes, bold discussions, and a whole lot of heart.
+Hosted by Two Canadians Mikel and Tanyka, each episode brings fresh takes, bold discussions, and a whole lot of heart.
 New episodes Three Times a week—don’t miss out!"
 Hosted on Acast.
 See acast.com/privacy for more information.

 continue reading